What to do with a blueberry bonanza? Make these scrumptious bars!

 But a baker who has nearly five gallons of blueberries in her possession will eventually get a hankering to turn them into something more than finger food.

 There's no particular reason why I decided to call them Blueberry Breakfast Bars, except that doing so allows you to eat them for breakfast without having to make any rationalizations, as with say, a slice of Emergency Chocolate Cake.
-Though now that I think about it, that's a poor example because a chocolate emergency—even one at breakfast time—does not, by definition, ever need to be rationalized.
+Although that's a poor example because a chocolate emergency, even one at breakfast time, does not, by definition, ever need to be rationalized.

 August 2011 update: I recently came across a Martha Stewart recipe for something called Blueberry Bonanza Bars.
 Blueberry bonanza!
 My recipe remains the same, but I've swiped the fabulous word bonanza and added it to the name.